mzaien/next-redirects-preact/README.md

   </a>
 </p>

-Next-Redirects-Preact is a small Redirect utility component for Next.js that can give fallback links for different conditions and with a small package size
+next-redirects-preact is a small Redirect utility for client & serve side for Next.js, with a small package size

 ## Features

-- 💡 Rich api options
+- ⚛️ Client and Server side
 - 🔥 Small and Fast
 - 🛠 Fully supports esm